J8terz/Huddle/README.md

 - Rewards and Gamification
 - Chatbot (Non-AI)

-## Setup
+To setup the program run the following files:

-Note: These instructions are used for UNIX
+Note: All instructions are used for UNIX

+bash setup.sh  # for set up

+## Manual Setup

 ### Frontend
 #### Required packages
 Make sure the React version in use is 18.2.0